xavierrosinach/FINAL-PROJECT.-Visual-Analysis-of-Datasets-of-Mountain-Tracks/Processing/README.md

 * Search radius (`radius`).
 * GPS error (`gps_error`).

-These parameters will be defined depending on the process (test or training) that will be carried out.

 Below are the steps followed to process the tracks.

 ## 1. Initialization